Artificial Intelligence in Healthcare

 © Fraunhofer IKS

-Challenges for trustworthy AI in medicine
+Challenges for trustworthy AI in healthcare

-Artificial intelligence in medicine promises great potential for many fields of application, for example in medical diagnostics, drug development, administration and process management in hospitals and doctors' surgeries, resource and capacity planning, patient education and the training of healthcare professionals.
+Medical AI promises great potential for many fields of application, for example in medical diagnostics, drug development, administration and process management in hospitals and doctors' surgeries, resource and capacity planning, patient education and the training of healthcare professionals.

 The database...